Working with Banner Views

 niland release it before transitioning to the new screen of content.
 More generally, avoid keeping a banner view around when it is invisible to the user.

 When an ad transitions to a rich media experience, iAd consumes additional memory so that it can display an interactive ad to the user.
-This memory comes from your application’s available memory.
-Your application must scale back its activities to allow the ad to run smoothly and respond quickly to low-memory conditions by releasing large objects that can be easily recreated after the user finishes interacting with the ad.
+This memory comes from your app’s available memory.
+Your app must scale back its activities to allow the ad to run smoothly and respond quickly to low-memory conditions by releasing large objects that can be easily recreated after the user finishes interacting with the ad.